yoasyo25/career-development-curriculum/module_four/pd_mod_four.md

   * Reached out via LinkedIn messenger.
 Haven't heard back yet (4)

   * Reached out via LinkedIn messenger.
 Haven't heard back yet (5)

+  * We are getting together to talk about the company and what they currently need (6)

 ---